giangcutebhc2/giangcutebhc2/README.md

 ### :writing_hand: My papers :

 **Conference:**
-1. SOICT 2023: The 12th International Symposium on Information and Communication Technology (SOICT 2023), December 7--8, 2023, Ho Chi Minh, Vietnam
+1. Accurate Spectrum Sensing with Improved DeepLabV3+ for 5G-LTE Signals Identification.
+In proceedings of The 12th International Symposium on Information and Communication Technology (SOICT 2023), December 7--8, 2023, Ho Chi Minh, Vietnam

-   Name: Accurate Spectrum Sensing with Improved DeepLabV3+ for 5G-LTE Signals Identification

-   Link: ...